 - Mission: defining and redefining sense of purpose and direction

 - Leadership: reviewing the congregation’s ways of organizing and developing new and effective clergy and lay leadership

 - Connections: discovering all the relationships and networks a faith community builds beyond itself

-- Future: synthesizing the interim work, activating and training the pastoral search committee, and coaching the committee (as requested) to accomplish its work.
+- Future: synthesizing the interim work, activating and training the pastoral search or call committee, and coaching the committee (as requested) to accomplish its work

-This option combines the part-time or full-time traditional interim model with a second person serving as a Transitional Facilitator (TF).
-The TF will train and facilitate a Transition Team to lead the congregation through five areas of a healthy congregation as described above.
-The TF is both a certified IIM and congregational consultant.
+This option combines the traditional interim model with a second person serving as a transition facilitator.
+The TF will help the congregation establish a Transition Team, will train the team, and then facilitate their leading the congregation through five areas of a healthy congregation as described above.
+The TF is both a certified IIM and trained facilitator.
 The cost for the TF is based upon a proposal written to fit the specific needs of a congregation.